Cough in Children

 View Patient Education

 Cough is a reflex that helps clear the airways of secretions, protects the airway from foreign body aspiration, and can be the manifesting symptom of a disease.
-Cough is one of the most common complaints for which parents bring their children to a health care practitioner.
+Cough is one of the most common reasons why parents bring their children to a health care professional.

 Etiology of Cough in Children